instaunit/instaunit/README.md

 # Instaunit tests your service APIs

 Instaunit makes building tests for REST and Websocket services simple and declarative.
+You can use Instaunit locally for development and on your CI infrastructure to run automated tests against your Web services.

-And since tests and documentation are naturally maintained in parallel, Instaunit can combine these two highly-related tasks into one: descriptions can be optionally added to your tests to automatically generate documentation of your endpoints.
+And since tests and documentation are naturally maintained in parallel, Instaunit can combine these two highly-related tasks into one: usage detail can be optionally added to your tests to automatically generate documentation of your endpoints.

 ## Describing Tests